rkapl123/DBAddin/docs/DBSheets.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefLookupSelect.PNG)

 Also remember that lookups always check for uniqueness, so in case there are duplicate lines to be expected, an additional "distinct" clause will avoid the consequential error messages:
-"`select distinct lookupCol, lookupCol from someTable…`" (this approach is not to be used with foreign key lookups, as the exact/correct id should always be found out.
+"`select distinct lookupCol, lookupCol from someTable...`" (this approach is not to be used with foreign key lookups, as the exact/correct id should always be found out.
-Instead try to find a way to make the lookup values reflect their uniqueness, e.g. by concatenating/joining further identifiers, as in "`select lookupCol+additionalLookup, lookupID…`" )
+Instead try to find a way to make the lookup values reflect their uniqueness, e.g. by concatenating/joining further identifiers, as in "`select lookupCol+additionalLookup, lookupID...`" )

 Even a lookup column without a lookup query is possible by just listing the possible values after the in the restriction separated by `||`, e.g.: `Yes||No||Maybe`: